patrickbreen/ACGChallenge2/README.md

 - CDK gurus will understand what I mean, I think...
 - Based on my small amount of professional experience, I think that the best practice would be to seperate these things, but this is a toy example anyways.

-### TODO

-- migrate repo to github and integrate github as a source for CI/CD
-- make blog post